CS2103JAN2017-T09-B3/main/docs/UserGuide.md

       HH :mm am/pm (e.g 9:15pm)
       HH am/pm (e.g 10am)

+* If only time is given in ending date time, date is automatically specified as today.
+* If only time is given in starting date time, starting date is automatically specified as ending date.
+If there is ending date, starting date is automatically specified as today
-* After adding, the task is automatically highlighted.
+* After adding, the task is automatically highlighted
 * Supported types of task:

       Floating task: a task without date time